Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 21 Januari 2026 21.46.02 UTC
+- WIB: Rabu, 21 Januari 2026 22.45.12 UTC
-- WITA: Rabu, 21 Januari 2026 22.46.02 UTC
+- WITA: Rabu, 21 Januari 2026 23.45.12 UTC
-- WIT: Rabu, 21 Januari 2026 23.46.02 UTC
+- WIT: Kamis, 22 Januari 2026 00.45.12 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: funny
+Kategori: friendship